Programming in the large and programming in the small

-In software engineering, programming in the large and programming in the small refer to two different aspects of writing software, namely, designing a larger system as a composition of smaller parts, and creating those smaller parts by writing lines of code in a programming language, respectively.
+In software engineering, "programming in the large" and "programming in the small" refer to two different aspects of writing software.
+"Programming in the large" means designing a larger system as a composition of smaller parts, and "programming in the small" means creating those smaller parts by writing lines of code in a programming language.

 The terms were coined by Frank DeRemer and Hans Kron in their 1975 paper "Programming-in-the-large versus programming-in-the-small", in which they argue that the two are essentially different activities, and that typical programming languages, and the practice of structured programming, provide good support for the latter, but not for the former.

 This may be compared to the later Ousterhout's dichotomy, which distinguishes between system programming languages (for components) and scripting languages (for glue code, connecting components).

 Description

 Fred Brooks identifies that the way an individual program is created is different from how a programming systems product is created.
 The former likely does one relatively simple task well.
 It is probably coded by a single engineer, is complete in itself, and is ready to run on the system on which it was developed.
 The programming activity was probably fairly short-lived as simple tasks are quick and easy to complete.
 This is the endeavor that DeRemer and Kron describe as programming in the small.

 Compare with the activities associated with a programming systems project, again as identified by Brooks.
 Such a project is typified by medium-sized or large industrial teams working on the project for many months to several years.
 The project is likely to be split up into several or hundreds of separate modules which individually are of a similar complexity to the individual programs described above.
 However, each module will define an interface to its surrounding modules.

 Brooks describes how programming systems projects are typically run as formal projects that follow industry best practices and will comprise testing, documentation and ongoing maintenance activities as well as activities to ensure that the product is generalized to work in different scenarios including on systems other than the development systems on which it was created.